max-wittig/diego/README.md

         Set executor to watch. (default "docker") -interval int
-        Interval to watch in milliseconds, if watch supplied. (default 1000) -output string
+        Interval to watch in milliseconds, if watch supplied. (default 1000) -prometheus
+        Should the prometheus exporter server enabled -prometheus-port int
-        Where to output to. (default "stdout") -version
+        Port to use for prometheus metrics (default 8000) -version
         Print current version
 ```